 What is Cooperative Extension?

-U.S. Sen. Justin Morrill, author of the 1862 and 1890 Morrill Acts that established land-grant institutions.
+U.S. Sen. Justin Morrill is the author of the 1862 and 1890 Morrill Acts that established land-grant institutions.
 In 2015, the 1890 Land-Grant System marked 125 years of providing access and enhancing opportunities!

 Cooperative Extension Education in Agriculture, 4-H and Home Economics, Delaware State University, University of Delaware and United States Department of Agriculture cooperating, Dr. Dyremple B. Marsh, Dean and Administrator.
 It is the policy of Delaware Cooperative Extension that no person shall be subjected to discrimination on the grounds of race, color, sex, disability, age, or national origin.